King’s Cross Sports Hall

 As it sits directly above Network Rail tunnels, the building is a low-rise, light-weight structure which incorporates Cross Laminated Timber (CLT).

-Internally the timber panels are exposed; externally the building will be clad with standing seam black zinc.
+Internally the timber panels are exposed; externally the building is clad with standing seam black zinc.

 Designed by Bennetts Associates for the London Borough of Camden, we were approached by BAM Construction to make design adjustments and deliver the facility.